universitytheater/utheater.github.io/_templates/location-template.md

 BRIEF DESCRIPTION OF WHEELCHAIR AND GENDER ACCESSIBILITY FOR BATHROOMS, INCLUDING THEIR LOCATIONS.
 SEE OTHER PAGES FOR EXAMPLES

 Due to technical and financial limitations, we are typically unable to provide audio description, ASL interpretation, or alternate-print programs.
-If you are blind or have low vision, please reach out to [UT Committee](mailto:ut-committee@uchicago.edu) if there is anything else that we can provide to make the experience better for you.
+If you are blind or have low vision, please reach out to [UT Committee](mailto:ut-committee@lists.uchicago.edu) if there is anything else that we can provide to make the experience better for you.

-Due to technical and financial limitations, we are typically unable to provide captions or assited hearing devices.
-If you are deaf or hard-of-hearing, please reach out to [UT Committee](mailto:ut-committee@uchicago.edu) if there is anything else that we can provide to make the experience better for you.
+Due to technical and financial limitations, we are typically unable to provide captions or assistive listening devices.
+If you are deaf or hard-of-hearing, please reach out to [UT Committee](mailto:ut-committee@lists.uchicago.edu) if there is anything else that we can provide to make the experience better for you.

 Information about sensory accessibility & sensitive content can typically be found on the show's info page.
-If it is not there, please reach out to [UT Committee](mailto:ut-committee@uchicago.edu) for more information.
+If it is not there, please reach out to [UT Committee](mailto:ut-committee@lists.uchicago.edu) for more information.